PlaceOS/docs/how-to/backoffice/backoffice-uploads.md

 ## Prerequisites

 1. Configure your storage bucket on the cloud storage platform
-2. Ensure CORS is enabled for the domain backoffice will be uploading from
+2. Ensure CORS is enabled for the domain Backoffice will be uploading from
 3. Note the storage bucket name
 4. Generate access credentials for the storage bucket